Xeromphalina campanella: Similar species

 Xeromphalina campanelloides is distinguishable via microscopic features.
 Xeromphalina kauffmanii resembles the species, but has a more yellow cap and grows on decaying wood of broad-leaved trees.
 Xeromphalina brunneola also resembles the species, but has smaller, narrowly elliptical spores, and differs in odor, taste, and cap color.
 Xeromphalina cauticinalis, X. cornui, and X. fulvipes are also similar.

+X. enigmatica looks the same but does not interbreed with it.